TUC-ProAut/GraphGNSSLib/README.md

 ### 3.3 Launchfiles

-ROS launchfiles are used to start the gnss preprocessor.
-The paths to the config file and all the other GNSS-related files have to be specified here.
+ROS launch files are used to start the gnss_preprocessor.
+The paths to the config file and all the other GNSS-related files have to be specified there.

 Many examples are given inside the [launch](/gnss_preprocessor/launch) folder.